Lisp-Stat/documentation/content/en/docs/Tasks/array-operations.md

                (5 7)) 0) ; => #(7 11)
 ```

-But the function is much more general than this: the arguments `inner`
+But the function is more general than this: the arguments `inner` and
-and `outer` allow arbitrary permutations before splitting.
+`outer` allow arbitrary permutations before splitting.

 Finally, **`recycle`** allows you to recycle arrays along inner and outer
 dimensions: